Yesterday (2019 film): Comparisons

 As remarked upon in the media, a number of other works have had a similar premise or theme involving parallel worlds or time travel.
 The 2010 Japanese manga I'm a Beatle (僕はビートルズ, Boku wa Bītoruzu) by Tetsuo Fujii and Kaiji Kawaguchi involves an almost identical concept of a musician travelling back in time to 1961 and being surprised when he plays "Yesterday" and no one knows of the Beatles; he similarly plays their material and is successful.
 Others include the 2011 French graphic novel Yesterday by David Blot and Jérémie Royer (the title, again, alluding to the Beatles song), the 1990s British sitcom Goodnight Sweetheart, the 2006 French film Jean-Philippe, and Nick Milligan's 2013 novel Enormity.
-Danny Boyle has said he was not aware of earlier works with similar premises when he read the script but had later become aware of a French film and British sitcom with a similar premise after the film's first trailer was revealed.
+Danny Boyle has said he was not aware of earlier works with similar premises when he read the script but had later become aware of a French film and British sitcom Goodnight Sweetheart with a similar premise after the film's first trailer was revealed.

+Stage adaptation

+In June 2026, a musical adaptation of the film, also written by Curtis (with Emma Freud) and directed by Boyle, was announced as in development.